-A new agreement was ratified October 21, 2009 for Unit 2 (blue collar supervisors), Unit 3 (white collar workers); Unit 4 (white collar supervisors), Unit 6 (educational officers), Unit 8 (University of Hawaii administrative, professional technical staff), Unit 9 (nurses), and Unit 13 (professional and scientific employees).
+Tentative agreements have been reached for Unit 2 (blue collar supervisors), Unit 3 (white collar workers); Unit 4 (white collar supervisors), Unit 6 (educational officers), Unit 8 (University of Hawaii administrative, professional technical staff), Unit 9 (nurses), and Unit 13 (professional and scientific employees) subject to ratification by the members.
 With certain exceptions, the tentative agreements provide for 42 furlough days over the current fiscal biennium.
-Exceptions include a 5% wage reduction beginning October 2009 through June 2011 for employees of the Hawaii Health System Corporation; a 5% wage reduction for the biennium for employees of the University of Hawaii; thirty furlough days over the biennium for employees of the Hawaii State Public Library System, and 40 furlough days over the biennium for employees of the Judiciary.

-Unit 10 (institutional health and correctional workers) is also subject to mandatory binding arbitration and arbitration hearings have been completed.
+Unit 10 (institutional health and correctional workers) is also subject to mandatory binding arbitration and will be proceeding to arbitration hearings shortly.
 The issuance of the final arbitration is due December 28, 2009, pursuant to a Memorandum of Agreement that was entered into in March 2009.